 Watpo Thai Traditional Medical Massage School Review | Bangkok

 The Watpo Thai Traditional Medical and Massage School, also spelled as Wat Pho, is unquestionably the most famous Thai Traditional Medicine institute in the world.
-The school is closely connected to the Wa...
+The school is closely connected...
 [Read More]

 Wat Po’s Thai Massage Course Price Raise | Need or Greed?

-A few days ago, I visited the Wat Po Massage School website and was confronted with a bold, big red special announcement on the homepage with the following statement (don't take offense at the Thai Style...
+A few days ago, I visited the Wat Po Massage School website and was confronted with a bold, big red special announcement on the homepage with the following statement (don't take offense at the ...
 [Read More]